-However, the evaluation of community detection is still an open question~\cite{lancichinetti2008benchmark}, and the community detection algorithm only considers the link information and neglect node attribute information, the partition may not be consonant to the actual conditions.
-The basic rule for community detection is to minimize the number of links between communities and this uses pure network structure information.
-In financial practice, each node in the network comes with rich information such as enterprise sectors, changes in deposits, assets, loan amount, etc,.
-It would be unreliable discarding such attributes when dividing the network.
-By interaction, we enable the users to edit the communities into coherent ones by referring to relevant financial matric.
+However, the evaluation of community detection is still an open question~\cite{lancichinetti2008benchmark}.
+As the community detection algorithm only considers the link information and neglects the node attribute information, the partition may not be consonant to the actual conditions.
+The basic rule for community detection is to minimize the number of links between communities, and this uses pure network structure information.
+In financial practice, each node in the network comes with rich information, such as enterprise sectors, changes in deposits, assets, loan amount, etc. It would be unreliable to discard such attributes when dividing the network.
+By interaction, we enable the users to edit the communities into coherent ones by referring to the relevant financial metric.
 We allow users to interactively perform the following manipulation actions.

 \emph{Interactive community editing}.
-We enable users to explore the financial information and interactively edit the communities by merging strong associated communities, reassign the community labels for the structural hole spanners, a key role in the information diffusion~\cite{burt2007secondhand} or split a community into several disjoin smaller groups.
-The generated subgraph are noted as group of interest (GOI), the high risk guarantee pattern are often hidden in the GOI.
+We enable users to explore the financial information and interactively edit the communities by merging strongly associated communities, to reassign the community labels for the structural hole spanners (a key role in the information diffusion) ~\cite{burt2007secondhand}, or to split a community into several distinct smaller groups.
+The generated subgraphs are noted as groups of interest (GOI), in which the high-risk guarantee pattern is often hidden.